FRACTURE AND FATIGUE OF SKELETAL TISSUES LABORATORY

 Michael Sieverts presented at IEEE eScience right here in SLC!
 There, he talked about a technique for analyzing multiple tissues in synchrotron micro-CT images.

-Awards in the F2 Lab
+Awards and news in the F2 Lab

 Michael Sieverts and Dr. Michael Bridge submitted a confocal image of canaliculi within bone for Nikon’s Small World competition.
 Their photo was nominated as an Image of Distinction and can be viewed here.
 Congrats!